8ctopus/sciter-demo/README.md

 - javacript
 - themes

-# sciter examples used:
+## sciter examples used:
 - sdk.js\samples\calc
 - sdk.js\samples.sciter\themes

 ## get started

 - git clone the repository
-- run `install.bat` to download the sciter binaries and library
+- run `install.bat` to download the latest sciter binaries and library
-- run `scapp.exe`
+- start `scapp.exe`
-- to debug the app, run `inspector.exe`
+- to refresh the app after changes to the html/css click `F5`

 # sciter tips/caveats

+## debug app
+- start `inspector.exe`
+- inside the `scapp.exe` window click `CTRL + SHIFT + I` to connect to the inspector
+- inside the `scapp.exe` window click `CTRL + SHIFT + left click` to inspect element in the inspector

 ## tutorials